MBTaras/Active-Product-Sales-Analysis/README.md

 # Active-Product-Sales-Analysis
-Active Product Sales Analysis (portfolio)
+Active Product Sales Analysis (python)

 We track the peak sales hours throughout the day.